isaykatsman/isaykatsman.github.io/_posts/2016-3-26-Spectral-Clustering.md

 3. Do k-means clustering on feature vectors made out of components of the eigenvectors we obtained from the eigendecomposition.

 Alright... so we have a procedure.
-And it happens that this procedure works well for non convex clustering.
+And it happens that this procedure works well for non-convex clustering.
 But why??

 ### Overview: Why the Algorithm Works ###